resolutio-ai/ai-chatbot-pipeline/README.md

 9. Once an option is selected, you will be asked to give a prompt.
 10. Write your question as a prompt and hit enter.
 First time it may take a while to get back a response.
 11. The response will be printed in the terminal for your reference.
 Additionally, the data (answer + chat_history) will be written in `chats.json` file in real-time.
+12. To end the application, press `ctrl + c` in both terminals.